dotnet/interactive/DEVELOPER-GUIDE.md

 This repo depends on symbolic links between directories.
 By default, Windows doesn't support this feature.
 To work around this scenario, please run the PowerShell script `<root>/src/ensure-symlinks.ps1` as an administrator.
 This usually only needs to be run once.

+**N.b., using symbolic links in Windows requires the drive be formatted as NTFS.**

 This project depends on .NET 6.0.
 Before working on the project, check that the .NET prerequisites have been met:

 - [Prerequisites for .NET on Windows](https://docs.microsoft.com/en-us/dotnet/core/install/windows?tabs=net60#dependencies)